 Each article analyses a distinct context within the Chinese Diaspora, allowing the reader an inside look into the unique and dynamic group which has spread widely across the globe.

-Focusing on five key themes within diaspora studies, specifically literature, music, capitalism, migration, and theory, the book’s contributors present both community-level and global perspectives on the idiosyncrasies and patterns of Chinese diaspora groups.
+Featuring three overarching areas that both shape and are shaped by the diaspora – culture, entrepreneurship, and migration – the book’s contributors present both community-level and global perspectives on the idiosyncrasies and patterns of Chinese diaspora groups.

 The book also includes key thematic essays that look at diaspora from a multitude of angles, seeking to better understand the factors which shape the social, political, economic, and cultural lives of the Chinese diaspora.
 As Professor Lok Siu writes in her Editor’s introduction: